The Day After Tomorrow

-The Day After Tomorrow is a 2004 American science fiction disaster film directed, produced, and co-written by Roland Emmerich.
-Based on the 1999 book The Coming Global Superstorm by Art Bell and Whitley Strieber, the film stars Dennis Quaid, Jake Gyllenhaal, Sela Ward, Emmy Rossum, and Ian Holm.
-It depicts catastrophic climatic effects following the disruption of the North Atlantic Ocean circulation.
-A series of extreme weather events usher in global cooling and lead to a new ice age.
+The Day After Tomorrow is a 2004 American science fiction disaster film co-written, co-produced, and directed by Roland Emmerich, based on the 1999 book The Coming Global Superstorm by Art Bell and Whitley Strieber, and starring Dennis Quaid, Jake Gyllenhaal, Sela Ward, Emmy Rossum, and Ian Holm.
+It depicts catastrophic climatic effects following the disruption of the North Atlantic Ocean circulation, in which a series of extreme weather events usher in climate change and lead to a new ice age.

-Originally slated for release in the summer of 2003, The Day After Tomorrow premiered in Mexico City on May 17, 2004, and was released in the United States on May 28, 2004.
-A major commercial success, the film became the sixth-highest-grossing film of 2004.
-Filmed in Montreal, it was the highest-grossing Hollywood film made in Canada at the time of release.
-It received mixed reviews upon release, with critics highly praising the film's special effects but criticizing its writing and numerous scientific inaccuracies.
+Originally slated for release in the summer of 2003, The Day After Tomorrow premiered in Mexico City on May 17, 2004, and was theatrically released in the United States by 20th Century Fox on May 28.
+It was a commercial success, grossing $552 million worldwide against a production budget of $125 million, becoming the sixth-highest-grossing film of 2004.
+Filmed in Montreal, it was the highest-grossing Hollywood film made in Canada at its time of release.
+The film was nominated for Best Science Fiction Film and Best Special Effects at the Saturn Awards.